SuperTonic09/cloud-cerberus/README.md

 brew update && brew install azure-cli
 ```

-Please note, that to facilitate the local execution of the application, a client secret has been provided.
+Please note, that to facilitate local execution of the application, a client secret needs to be provided.

 ## Usage
 ```